The following sections provide details for

 Although during preprocessing whitespace is considered a valid token, this metric does not take whitespace tokens into account.

-This makes it easy to compare the number of preprocessed tokens with the number
+This makes it easy to compare the number of tokens before preprocessing with

 The two metrics are equal if no macro expansion takes place.